 The question now is, what is the two dimensional quantum gravity of these models?
-Famously, minimal string theories are obtained by double scaling finite dimensional matrix integrals near the spectral edge E_0 of the leading order density of states [52-54] - the double scaling procedure involves sending E_0 to infinity and simultaneously sending L to infinity in such a way that the spectral density near the edge, remains finite.2 JT gravity can be obtained as a further $p \to \infty$ limit of the (2, p) minimal strings [5, 56-59], and concordantly is also a double scaled matrix integral [5].
+Famously, minimal string theories are obtained by double scaling finite dimensional matrix integrals near the spectral edge $E_0$ of the leading order density of states [52-54] - the double scaling procedure involves sending $E_0$ to infinity and simultaneously sending L to infinity in such a way that the spectral density near the edge, remains finite.
+JT gravity can be obtained as a further $p \rightarrow \infty$ limit of the (2, p) minimal strings [5, 56-59], and concordantly is also a double scaled matrix integral [5].

 Except for providing a remarkably complete matching between all genus amplitudes - not previously achieved for minimal strings, due to a lack of precise formulas for conformal blocks - perhaps the most important insight in [5] was the realization that the random matrix H should literally be interpreted as the Hamiltonian of the boundary dual to JT dilaton gravity.
 This invites to instead view the minimal string theories as bona fide theories of 2d quantum gravity, interpreting the worldsheets as spacetimes.
-Remarkably they too can be rewritten as dilaton gravities, and the random matrix again gains physical significance as the random Hamiltonian [56,57]; not just an abstract field in a nonperturbative definition of quantum gravity.
+Remarkably they too can be rewritten as dilaton gravities, and the random matrix again gains physical significance as the random

-$^{^{1}}$ Note that we can multiply this with arbitrary overall normalization constants whenever we see fit, these cancel out in all observables.
+&lt;sup>1 Note that we can multiply this with arbitrary overall normalization constants whenever we see fit, these cancel out in all observables.

-2 Equivalently, in the older matrix model literature one would send $L \to \infty$ and tuning simultaneously to the critical point of the matrix model [55].
+&lt;sup>2 Equivalently, in the older matrix model literature one would send $L \rightarrow \infty$ and tuning simultaneously to the critical point of the matrix model [55].